 This welt seam tutorial is short for a reason.
 Sewing a welt seam is super easy.
-It really is.

 It’s why it is used to sew jeans, one of the most mass-produced garments ever!

 You do not need lots of in-depth, step-by-step photos for a welt seam because it is such an easy seam to sew.

 Note that we are talking about sewing a welt seam, not a welt pocket, which is a completely different tutorial!